jimm/kronut/README.md

   p: print current slot
   d: dump current slot
   h: this help (also '?')
-  s: prints the names of each slot in the current set list
+  s: print the names of each slot in the current set list
+  S: edit current set list
   q: quit
 kronut> e
 kronut> q